PERSISTLab/ekho/README.md

 ## Recording IV-surfaces
 ![image](https://raw.githubusercontent.com/jhester/ekho/master/record.png)
 The recording interface allows you to record energy environments (represented as IV-surfaces) in real time.
 At its simplest the record program just serves to pipe data (specifically: IV-pairs) from the Teensy to the desktop.
 The bulk of the remaining code is concerned with converting sets of IV-pairs to IV-curves (using simple polynomial regression) and saving them to a file, and then finally rendering the result in near-real time with OpenGL.
 The generated files can be analyzed, or emulated at a later date.
-For more information on how recording works, and the novel techniques we use to expore an IV-surface, [check the paper.](http://dl.acm.org/citation.cfm?id=2668336)
+For more information on how recording works, and the novel techniques we use to explore an IV-surface, [check the paper.](http://dl.acm.org/citation.cfm?id=2668336)

 To record an IV-surface: